wxsms/bilibili-video2mp3/README.md

 ```
 --url
-    required. the video set url of bilibili. the p=1 doesn't matter.
+    required. the video set (or single) url of bilibili.
+    can be multi url split by comma (,).
 --author
-    optional. file downloaded as title-author-date.mp3, default to 'yousa'.
+    optional. file downloaded as title-author-date.mp3, default to up's name.
 ```